Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Treating MBD at a veterinary clinic: easily $200-500 for moderate cases, significantly more for severe cases requiring injectable calcium, X-rays, pain management, and follow-up visits.

-According to veterinary cost analyses, prevention is exponentially cheaper than treatment.
+Prevention is exponentially cheaper than treatment.
 And that doesn't account for the animal's suffering or reduced quality of life from permanent deformities.

 Somehow, people balk at replacing a $30 UVB bulb every year but don't think twice about the initial reptile purchase.
 The math isn't mathing.